-Johnny’s most recent solo exhibit was in May of 2012.
-Visions of Virgins was presented at The Annex @ Core New Art Space in Denver, Colorado.
-Westword Magazine selected Johnny's exhibition as one of the five hidden gallery shows to see for the Memorial Day weekend.
+Over the past five years, Johnny’s signature artwork featuring double exposures of the Virgin Mary have been in several exhibitions.
+In December 2012, Johnny was curated into the group show Solo Para Hombres here at the Latino Art Museum .
+His solo show Visions of Virgins was presented at The Annex @ Core New Art Space in Denver, Colorado in May 2012.
+Denver's Westword Magazine selected Johnny's exhibition as one of the five hidden gallery shows to see for the Memorial Day weekend.

-From July-November 2011, Johnny presented a five-month highly-acclaimed solo exhibition at The Latino Museum of History, Art and Culture in Los Angeles entitled Virgins of Los Angeles.
-The Latino Museum is a fan of Johnny's art, having previously displayed a four-month exhibition entitled Las Virgenes - Visions of Inspiration with Ofelia Esparza.
-Eight pieces from that exhibition - which ran from December 2010 through April 2011 - were acquired for the museum's permanent collection.

-His affinity for the Virgin Mary led to a solo exhibition LA Virgin at Lot 44 Gallery in downtown LA.
+From July-November 2011, Johnny presented a solo exhibition at The Latino Museum of History, Art and Culture in Los Angeles entitled Virgins of Los Angeles.
+The Latino Museum is a fan of Johnny's art, having previously displayed a four-month exhibition entitled Las Virgenes - Visions of Inspiration with noted artist Ofelia Esparza.
+Eight pieces from that exhibition were acquired for the museum's permanent collection.
+Additional exhibitions featuring the Virgin Mary include the group show Hybridity: American Unity, again at The Latino Museum and another solo exhibition LA Virgin at Lot 44 Gallery in downtown Los Angeles.

-Curator-at-large Lui Sanchez described Johnny's work this way: "His creative mix of the spiritual icon with commercial, political and community imagery gives rise to the passion and compassion the Virgin Mary evokes as an iconic image.
-Johnny's imagery of double and triple exposures, blurred textures and off-kilter compositions vibrate the spirit of Nuestra Senora de Guadalupe and other incarnations of the Virgin Mary amongst the frantic streets and alleys of Los Angeles.
+Curator-at-large Lui Sanchez described Johnny's Virgin Mary work this way: "His creative mix of the spiritual icon with commercial, political and community imagery gives rise to the passion and compassion the Virgin Mary evokes as an iconic image.
 His Virgins explore and expose our own spiritual, political and economic struggles and perhaps counters such struggles with a glimpse of passion, spirituality or faith that many Latinos recognize but may also speak to non-Latinos, parishioners and Atheists."

-A native of Los Angeles with a BA in Theatre form UCLA and self-taught camera artist, Johnny has also taught Creative Photography for Personal Growth at The Village in Hollywood and been an art and photography instructor for CoachArt, a non-profit charity providing free lessons in the arts to kids with life-threatening illnesses.
+A native of Los Angeles and self-taught photographer, Johnny earned a BA in Theatre Arts from UCLA.
+Johnny has also taught Creative Photography for Personal Growth at The Village in Hollywood and has been an art and photography instructor for CoachArt, a non-profit charity providing free lessons in the arts to kids with life-threatening illnesses.